RxSwiftCommunity/RxGRDB/README.md

 This application needs to update its UI, on the main thread, from the freshest database values.
 As the application is setting up its views from those values, background threads can write in the database, and make those values obsolete even before screen pixels have been refreshed.

 Is it a problem if the app draws stale database content?
 RxGRDB's answer is *no*, as long as the application is eventually notified with refreshed values.
-And this is the job of [values observables](#values-observables).
+And this is the job of [Values Observables].

 **There are very few use cases for changes observables.** For example: